lizolson/MobRobTeam3/README.md

 Follow [Ceres Installation](http://ceres-solver.org/installation.html).

 ### 1.4 **OpenCV 2.4.9**
-Needed for Sections IV and V.
+Needed for Sections IV and V. We use this along with Python 2.

 Use the [OpenCV Documentation](https://pypi.org/project/opencv-python/)